uofu-emb/2024-Lab02-Logan-Ayman/test/manual/test_plan.md

 Expected behavior:
 - The controller should be blinking the LED once a second
 - After opening the serial monitor, you should be able to send characters a-z, upper or lowercase, and the return should be the opposite case.
+If any other character is sent, the same character is returned.
+If multiple characters are sent as a whole message, all letters are flipped from upper to lower and vice versa and the same message is returned.
 This should all continue working without stopping the LED.